xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 ## Ethics of existence

-The viewpoint of this essay's author(s) is is that the care and protection of mankind takes priority, any and all comfort and well-being for shikis and jinrou is secondary, unless it entails the sacrifice of unsavageable criminals.
+The viewpoint of this essay's author(s) is is that the care and protection of mankind takes priority, any and all comfort and well-being for shikis is secondary, unless it entails the sacrifice of unsavageable criminals.

 Coexistence with jinrou is likely impossible.
 While they themselves do not need any particular accommodations in order to survive in human society, their ability to infect others with the virus puts humans at risk.
 This can even be done unintentionally via actions such as kisses, hugs, or just talking and having microscopics specs of fluids with MVR travel to the other person.
 Jinrou would either have to be treated as infectious victims and be quarantined, or be given land where they can live in isolation with their kind and their kind alone.
 Said land should be overseen by humans from a distance to ensure not a single jinrou escapes.